5 Best Shower Oils: Which Is Right for You? (2018)

-I did not buy the hype around shower oil for a long time.
+I didn’t buy even the best shower oil hype for a long time.
 Slathering myself in oil in the shower sounded less like pampering and more like a recipe for feeling weird and greasy for the rest of the day.

 Then I finally stepped up and gave it a try.
 Oh my goodness, I was so wrong and I don’t think I can ever give it up.
 Since I made the switch, I’m using less lotion but my skin is actually softer.